1974 Indianapolis 500: Time trials

-Due to the ongoing energy crisis, qualifying was scheduled for two days (Saturday May 11 and Saturday May 18), down from the traditional four days.
+Due to the ongoing energy crisis, qualifying was scheduled for only two days (Saturday May 11 and Saturday May 18), down from the traditional four days.
 Each day was slated to have two separate sessions, an "early" session from 11:00 a.m. to 2:30 p.m., followed by a "late" session from 2:30 p.m. to 6:00 p.m.
 The four total sessions were intended to mimic the traditional four days.
 The pole position was to be the fastest driver during the "early" session on the first day (May 11).

 New chief steward Tom Binford was adamant that he was preparing to have the gun fire at exactly 2:30 p.m. to close the pole round.
-However, several observers noted that the 31/2 hours scheduled for pole round would not be enough time to make it through the entire qualifying draw (at least 46 cars).
-As a result, most expected the session to be extended at least until the original draw order exhausted.
+However, several observers noted that the 31/2 hours allotted for that pole round would not be enough time to make it through the entire qualifying draw (at least 46 cars).
+As a result, most expected the pole round to be extended at least until the original draw order exhausted.
 Qualifiers from the "late" session on May 11 would line up behind the qualifiers from the "early" session, followed by the "early" and "late" session qualifiers on May 18.

 Rain, however, threw a wrench into the entire plan on both days.
-Pole qualifying ended up stretching into the second day.
-Once the pole round was finally completed, seconds day qualifying commenced.
-The four sessions plan was ultimately scrapped.
+Pole qualifying ended up stretching well into the second day.
+Once the pole round was finally completed, second day qualifying commenced.
+The original four sessions plan was partially scrapped.